lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

 ..  container:: justify

-    Due to the use of vashishta force field, all silicon atoms have the same charge (1.1e), all the oxygen atoms have the same charge (-0.55e).
+    Due to the use of vashishta force field, all silicon atoms have the same charge (1.1e).
+    Similarly, all oxygen atoms have the same charge (-0.55e).
 This is common to most classical force field.
     Let us keep that in mind before we start using reaxff.

     The first step is to relax the structure.
-We are going to track the changes and make sure the system equilibrates nicely.
+We are going to track the changes and make sure that the system equilibrates nicely.

-    Note that this silica structure is too small, all full of defect, but it will make the effect of reaxff more easily more visible.
+    Note that this silica structure is a bit small, all full of defects, but it will make the effect of reaxff more easily more visible.

     Create an input file called input.lammps in RelaxSilica/, and copy in it:

 ..  code-block:: bash
     :caption: *to be copied in RelaxSilica/input.lammps*

     units real
     atom_style full